 - Who participates in important discussions regarding the family’s values and goals?
-Successful intergenerational planning involves different generations and considers different perspectives.

 - Who participates in the management of family assets?
-When they're ready, children or heirs should be groomed to take on these responsibilities.

 - Has your client considered how to deliver plans that may not be in sync with the children’s expectations or goals?
-Addressing these issues early can help avoid conflicts later.

 - How much does the client want to leave to children or heirs, and what factors might affect that decision (e.g., maintaining a certain standard of living, ensuring that children aren’t given too much too soon)?
 It’s a good idea for the plan to create incentives for heirs to learn from their mistakes and establish financial prowess.

 - Is your client part of a blended family that may have potentially conflicting goals?
 Balancing stepparent support and needs with those of adult children requires thinking outside the box.
-These days, it’s increasingly common for clients to divide assets into separate family groups and accelerate inheritances, allowing grown children to make more immediate plans for their own futures.
+These days, it’s increasingly common for clients to divide assets into separate family groups and accelerate inheritances, allowing grown children to make more immediate plans for their own future.

 - When (if ever) did the client last review the current plan with the children or heirs?
 Reading the plan or executed document can serve as a valuable reality check.
 It can also spark important conversations about the rationale behind planning goals and decisions.

 - Has the client begun to educate adult family members about the duties he or she expects them to take on?
 It’s vital that heirs understand the responsibilities of an executor and trustee.
 If family members are charged with overseeing financial and health care matters, they must be prepared to carefully evaluate and potentially make difficult decisions.